gomathishankar28/ms3_meercq/testing.md

    2. ***As a prospective customer to the website, I want to precisely know what services are offered so that I have enough information to avail their service***

-         > This is acheieved by a Hero Banner displayed on the Hero image of the Landing page talking about what MeerCQ is all about and what can it offer.
+         > This is acheieved by a Hero Banner displayed on the Hero image of the Landing page talking about what MeerCQ is all about and what it can offer.

    3. ***As a prospective customer to the website, I should be able to search based on keywords so that I can get the desired information quickly***

-         > This is acheived by providing a search bar on the Hero image of the Landing page.Search can be based on services, usernames who created contacts or Company name.
+         > This is acheived by providing a search bar on the Hero image of the Landing page.Search is be based on services types like Electricians, Plumbers etc.

    4. ***As a prospective customer, I would like to receive suggestions in the search field so that I can narrow down my search easily.***